National Advisory Board

 Leigh Sherwood Matthes is a native New Yorker with a 15-year history in marketing and advertising between NYC and Los Angeles.
 Currently she is an active philanthropist and real estate renovator.
 Matthes has been a past trustee at the UCSF Foundation, the Katherine Del Mar Burkes School, and the Bay Area Discovery Museum.
 As a past member, Matthes has served with the UCSF Cancer Council, the Center for Childhood Creativity, and was a past board member of Holsted Marketing, a Manhattan-based direct marketing firm.
 Additionally, Matthes has chaired or co-chaired events for Every Mother Counts (a global outreach maternal health organization), UCSF Cancer Center, UCSF Pediatric Oncology Center, San Francisco Child Abuse Prevention Center, Tipping Point Community, Gladstone Institute, Break Through Collaborative, Commonsense Media, California College of the Arts, Environmental Working Group, and SMART (an organization that provides low-income students access to exceptional education and support on the path to college).
 She also co-chaired ongoing events for the UCSF Wellness Lecture Series.
 With her passion for education, Matthes currently serves as either a trustee or advisory board member for Stanford’s School of Education Challenge Success program, Slide Ranch, and the Convent of the Sacred Heart Advancement Committee.
 Matthes believes in the spirit of both a local and global community.
 As a mother and leader, Matthes has organized service trips for groups and her family to Indonesia, Nicaragua, Ecuador, South Africa, and Guatemala.
 Matthes thrives on the challenge of combining creativity with business.

-Sasankh Munukutla, ’22, is a senior from Singapore, majoring in computer science and minoring in cognitive science.
-He is extremely passionate about the intersection of technology and social impact.
-The summer of 2019 after his frosh year, Sasankh worked at Tarjimly through a CS+Social Good Fellowship from the Haas Center, where he built technology to help with language translation for refugees that is now used in refugee camps around the world.
+Sasankh Munukutla, ’22, MS ’23, is a coterm from Singapore.
+For his undergraduate degree, he majored in Computer Science and minored in Cognitive Science, and he is currently pursuing a master’s in Computer Science.
+He is returning to the National Advisory Board for a second year.
+Sasankh is currently working at the intersection of AI and Climate to help scale sustainable agricultural practices around the world.
+He is passionate about the intersection of technology and social impact.
+During the summer of 2019 following his frosh year, Sasankh worked at Tarjimly through a CS+Social Good Fellowship from the Haas Center for Public Service, where he built technology to help with language translation for refugees that is now used in refugee camps around the world.
 This foundational experience inspired his passion to bring a social impact lens to all his endeavors during college.
-His past work also includes using NLP to improve the sentiment and attitude towards refugees in partnership with the UN Refugee Agency (UNHCR).
-Since January 2020, he has been working on AI for Climate Change research as part of the Stanford ML Group led by Prof. Andrew Ng, which has resulted in a publication on novel findings and methods at NeurIPS.
-He has also worked on Safety Machine Learning at Uber as a Kleiner Perkins Engineering Fellow (Summer 2020) and spent the past summer building NLP technology to help dyslexic people write better at Microsoft (Summer 2021).
-During his time at Stanford, Sasankh has served as the Vice-President and President of CS+Social Good, where his work included expanding the Fellowship Program with the Haas Center.
-He has also Co-Founded the CS Undergraduate Council to help with mentorship, DEI, and advocacy.
-He currently serves on the Board of TechShift, an international alliance of over 30 CS+Social Good like organizations.
+His past work also includes using NLP to improve the sentiment and attitude toward refugees in partnership with the UN Refugee Agency (UNHCR).
+Since January 2020, he has been working on AI for Climate Change research as part of the Stanford ML Group led by Professor Andrew Ng, which has resulted in a publication on novel findings and methods at NeurIPS.
+He has also worked on Safety Machine Learning at Uber as a Kleiner Perkins Engineering Fellow (Summer 2020) and built NLP technology to help dyslexic people write better at Microsoft (Summer 2021).
+During his time at Stanford, Sasankh served as the Vice President and President of CS+Social Good, where his work included expanding the Fellowship Program with the Haas Center.
+He also co-founded the CS Undergraduate Council to help with mentorship, DEI, and advocacy, and has served for two years on the Board of TechShift, an international alliance of over 30 organizations, where he set up a Global Tech for Good summer fellowship to support students from around the world to work at tech nonprofits, inspired by the CS+Social Good Fellowship at Stanford.
+Sasankh is an Accel Leadership Program (STVP) Fellow ’22 and Pear Garage ’22 member.
 Prior to Stanford, Sasankh took two gap years to serve as a combat leader (Infantry Platoon Sergeant) in the Singapore Armed Forces.
 Growing up across countries as a third culture kid, Sasankh is deeply inspired by and committed to public service across borders and global citizenship.

 Michael Ortiz, '05, is senior policy director at Sequoia Capital where he works with investors, founders and companies on emerging tech policy or regulatory issues.
 From 2020-2021, he participated on the Biden-Harris Transition Team, where he served as a Member of the National Security Council Agency Review Team and led the confirmation teams of the Director of the Central Intelligence Agency, William Burns, and the Deputy Secretary of Defense, Kathleen Hicks.
 Michael previously served as Head of Public Affairs at Roivant Sciences, a unicorn parent company of biotechnology and technology subsidiaries.
 From 2009-2017, Michael held senior positions in the United States government at the White House, National Security Council (NSC), and Department of State.
 He served as Deputy Counterterrorism Coordinator at the U.S. Department of State and Senior Advisor to the National Security Advisor, Ambassador Susan Rice, at the White House.
 Earlier in his career, Michael worked on President Obama’s top legislative initiatives at the White House and the NSC.
 He also served on the Obama-Biden Transition Team, and was an aide to Senate Majority Leader Harry Reid and Senator Barack Obama.
 Michael is a member of the Council on Foreign Relations, the Stanford in Washington National Advisory Council, Stanford’s Haas Center for Public Service National Advisory Board, and the Stanford Associates.
 He has participated in the Aspen Institute Socrates Program and the Milken Institute Associates program.
 Michael graduated with honors from Stanford University.

-George Peinado, ’92, has been investing in both large and small consumer-facing business for most of his 25-year private equity career.
-For the last seven years, George has been investing in companies and entrepreneurs in the consumer space through his own company, GAP Investments.
-Prior to forming GAP, George served as a managing director of Chicago-based Madison Dearborn Partners (MDP) and as a principal of DLJ Merchant Banking Partners (DLJMB) in New York.
-George either currently serves or has served on over a dozen corporate boards including CDW, Yankee Candle, Bolthouse Farms and Simple Mills.
-He is currently on the Board of the Chicago Botanic Garden and has been active in his community youth soccer and hockey programs both as Board member and coach.
+George Peinado, ’92, has been investing in both large and small consumer-facing businesses for most of his 30-year private equity career.
+For the last ten years, he has been investing in companies and entrepreneurs in the consumer space through his company, GAP Investments.
+Prior to forming GAP, George served as a managing director for Chicago-based Madison Dearborn Partners (MDP) and as a principal of DLJ Merchant Banking Partners (DLJMB) in New York.
+George currently serves and has served on over a dozen corporate boards, including CDW, Yankee Candle, Bolthouse Farms, and Simple Mills.
+Prior to relocating to Dallas a year ago, he was on the Board of the Chicago Botanic Garden and was active in his community youth soccer and hockey programs, both as a board member and coach.
 George received his BA in international relations and economics from Stanford in 1992 and MBA from The Tuck School at Dartmouth in 1997.

 Mindy Rogers, '84, MBA '88 (Parent '13, '16, and '19), began her career at Bain & Company.
 Later, she joined Wells Fargo Bank and held a variety of managerial positions in Wells Fargo's banking operations, including vice president and general manager of Northern California check processing.
 After leaving the bank, she became a consultant to Wells Fargo on a wide range of issues.
 Mindy is a member of the board of trustees at Stanford University and has served on Stanford's Graduate School of Education Advisory Council and the Parents Advisory Board, of which she is a past co-chair.
 She is a director of Lucile Packard Children's Hospital, Stanford Health Care, and the Lucile Packard Foundation for Children’s Health.
 In addition, Mindy sits on the board of Positive Coaching Alliance, College Spring, and Coaching Corps.
 She serves as board chair for the East Palo Alto Academy Foundation and is a former board member of Sacred Heart Schools in Atherton, where she served as chair for four years.
 She earned her undergraduate degree from Stanford University and an MBA from Stanford's Graduate School of Business.